-Field Name Description Traffic Class Name Enter a descriptive name for this rule.
-Rule Order Select whether this rule is processed next or last in the list of classification rules.
-The only option is Last and cannot be changed.
-Rule Status Select whether this rule is active or inactive.
-Options are Enable and Disable .
+Field Name Description Enter a descriptive name for this rule.
+This is a free-form text field.
+This option is set to Last and cannot be changed.
+Every rule is set as the very last classification rule to be processed.

+Field Name Description Rule Status Select whether this rule is active or inactive.
+Options are: Enable and Disable .
 The default is Enable .
-Specify Classification Criteria section Ingress Interface Select an interface.
-Options are LAN, WAN, Local, and any interface alread configured for your gateway.

-Field Name Description Ether Type Select the Ethernet interface type for this classification.
-Options include: IP, ARP, IPV6, PPoE_DISC, PPoE_SES, 8865, 8866, and 8021Q.
-Source MAC Address Enter the source MAC address and mask for this classification.
-Source MAC Mask Destination MAC Address Enter the destination MAC address and mask for this classification.
-Destination MAC Mask Source IP Address/Mask Vendor Class ID User Class ID (Appear when you select IP or IPv6 in the Ether Type field) Select an option and enter the appropriate value, i.e, the source IP address and Source IP mask, vendor class ID, or user class ID.
-Destination IP Address/Mask Enter the destination IP Address and Mask for this classification.
-Differentiated Service Code Point (DSCP) Check Select the DSCP code that must be present in the queue identifiers.
-Protocol Enter the protocol specified for this classification.
+Specify Classification Criteria section - Ingress Interface Select an interface.
+Options are LAN, WAN, Local, Dynamic_WAN, and any interface already configured for your gateway.
+Ether Type Select the Ethernet interface type for this classification.
+Options include IP, ARP, IPV6, PPPoE_DISC, PPPoE SES, 8865, 8866, and 8021Q.
+Source MAC Address Source MAC Mask (Available for LAN, ATM, ETH, PPP-Routed and wireless interfaces only) Enter the source MAC address and source MAC mask for this classification.
+Destination MAC Address Destination MAC Mask (Available for LAN, ETH and wireless interfaces only) Enter the destination MAC address and destination MAC mask for this classification.
+Source IP Address [/Mask] or Vendor Class ID or User Class ID (Available for WAN, ATM and PPP-Routed interfaces only) Select the source for this classification.
+Options are: Source IP Address[/Mask]: Enter the source IP address and source IP mask.
+Vendor Class ID (DHCP Option 60): Enter the vendor class ID.
+User Class ID (DHCP Option 77): Enter the user class ID.
+Destination IP Address [/ Mask] (Available for WAN and ATM interfaces only) Enter the destination IP address and source IP mask for this classification.
+IP Length Check (Min/Max) (Available for Local, ATM interfaces only) Enter the minimum and maximum number of digits required for IP addresses.
+Differentiated Service Code Point (DSCP) Check (Available for WAN, Local, ATM, and PPP-Routed interfaces only) Select the DSCP check protocol.
+Options include default and a range of protocol IDs.
+Protocol (Available for WAN, Local, and ATM interfaces only)Select the protocol specified for this classification.
 Options are TCP, UDP, ICMP, and IGMP.
-UDP/TCP Source Port (Appears when TCP or UDP is selected in the Protocol field) Enter the source port for this classification.
-You can enter a single port or a range oports (port:port).
-UDP/TCP Destination Port (Appears when TCP or UDP is selected in the Protocol field) Enter the des tination port for this classification.
-You can enter a single port or a range of ports (port:port).
-802.1p Priority Check (Appears when 8021Q is selected in the Ether Type field) Select priority level.
-Options are 1 - 7.
-Specify Classification Resu ults section Specify Egress Interface Select the egress interface for this rule.
+UDP/TCP Source Port (Appears when TCP or UDP is selected in the Protocol

+Field Name Description field) Enter the source port to be used for this classification.
+You can enter a range (port:port) or a single port.
+UDP/TCP Destination Port (Appears when TCP or UDP is selected in the Protocol field) Enter the destination port to be used for this classification.
+You can enter a range (port:port) or a single port.
+Specify Classification Results section Specify Egress Interface Select the egress interface for this rule.
 Options are the interfaces already configured.
 Specify Egress Queue Select the egress queue for this rule.
 Options are the queues already configured.
-Mark Differentiated Service Code Point Select the desired DSCP code.
-Mark 802.1P priority This value is inserted into the Ethernet frame and used to differentiate traffic.
+Note: Make sure to select a queue that is defined for the interface that you selected.
+If you select a queue that is not defined for the selected interface, any packets classified into that queue are processed by the default queue for the interface.
+Mark Applied Differentiated Service Code Point Select the desired DSCP code.
+Mark 802.1P priority (Available for LAN, bridged and wireless interfaces only) This value is inserted into the Ethernet frame and used to differentiate traffic.
 Lower values assign higher priorities.
-Options are 1 - 7.
-Set Rate Limit Enter the data traffic rate limit in Kbits/second) applied for this classification.
+Options are: 0 - 7.
+Set Rate Limit Enter the data traffic rate limit applied for this classification.

-QoS Port Shaping

-QoS Port Shaping facilitates setting a fixed rate (Kbps) for each of the Ethernet ports.

-1. In the left navigation bar, click Advanced Setup > Quality Of Service > QoS Port Shaping.
-The following page appears.

-- 2. Fill in the fields, using the information in the table below. - 3.
-Click Apply/Save to commit your changes.

-Field Name Description Interface Each entry in this column represents one of the Ethernet LAN ports on the gateway.
-Egress Shaping Rate (Kbps) Enter the data rate for packets on the specified Interface.
-Options are 1 - 1,000,000 Kbps.
-The default is -1 (no shaping).
-Egress Burst Size (bytes Enter the burst size to be applied to packets in the defined queue.
-Options are 1600 bytes or greater.
-The default is 0 (no size limit).
-If you enter a value of -1 (disabled) in the Egress Shaping Rate field, the value in this field is ignored.
-Ingress Policing Rate (Kbps) Enter data rate for policing incoming packets in the defined queue.
-The default is -1 (no policing).